theguly/iris-doc-src/docs/operations/tutorials.md

 # Tutorials

 !!! tip "Good to know"
         These tutorials are based on IRIS v1.2.1 and offers only a basic overview of IRIS.
 New versions offer more features, not showcased on this page.
+It will be updated at some point in the future.

 ## Cases
 ### Create a new case